psharma04/hugo-academic/archetypes/talk/index.md

 title: "{{ replace .Name "-" " " | title }}"
 event:
-event_url:
+event_url: ""
 location:
-address:
+address: # Don't write on this line
-  street:
+  street: ""
-  city:
+  city: ""
-  region:
+  region: ""
-  postcode:
+  postcode: ""
-  country:
+  country: ""
+# A brief overview of what the talk is/was about.
-summary:
+summary: ""
+# A more in-depth summary.
+Include key points of the talk.
-abstract:
+abstract: ""

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.